Koy Detmer: Personal life

 In 2016, Mission CISD named Detmer the Mission High School football coach.
-He is married to Monica Miller Detmer, a teacher and high school girls' basketball coach in Mission.
-In 2021, Detmer became the head coach of the football team at Somerset High School (Somerset, Texas), succeeding his father, Sonny Detmer.
-Koy Detmer was previously an offensive coordinator on the coaching staff.
+He is married to Monica Miller Detmer, a teacher and high school girls' basketball coach at Mission High.
+In 2021, Detmer became the head football coach at Somerset High School in Texas, succeeding his father, Sonny Detmer.
+Koy Detmer was previously an offensive coordinator on his father’s coaching staff.

-In 2015, Detmer's son, Koy Jr., committed to Ty Detmer's alma mater, Brigham Young University, as a walk-on quarterback for the 2015 season.
+His son Koy Detmer Jr. played at his brother Ty Detmer's alma mater, Brigham Young University (BYU), as a walk-on quarterback from 2015 to 2017.
+After which he played for Texas A&M University Kingsville in 2018 and 2019.
+His son is the current quarterbacks coach at the University of Michigan, serving under BYU alum and head coach Kyle Whittingham.

 In popular culture

 The speculative fiction work 17776 mentions a scavenger hunt played in the far future in which players try to find every football autographed by Detmer.
 It assumes that Detmer signed a total of 43 footballs throughout his career, poking fun that it would be far fewer than his brother, Ty.